Soldering

 2. If your turnout is in a difficult location and hard to mount a frog polarity switch under the turnout.

-3. You are using a Peco or similar turnout that has a spring to lock the points to the stock rails.
+3. You are using a Peco, Walthers, or similar turnout that has a spring to lock the points to the stock rails.
 With a turnout like this, you need no ground throw or other mechanism, but you will still need something to power route the frog.

 It works with virtually all DCC systems.
 It does not work with DCC systems that put out less than 1.7A because 1.7A is the frog juicer's trip point.
 (Such systems are the Bachmann EZ-DCC and the Sprog II.)
 It may be possible to add boosters to low-current systems like these.

-Check out frog juicers at: https://www.TamValleyDepot.com You will find frog juicer manuals and wiring diagrams for the frog juicer to turnouts, crossings (diamonds), and double crossovers.
+Check out Frog Juicers at: http://www.TamValleyDepot.com You will find frog juicer manuals and wiring diagrams for the Frog Juicer to turnouts, crossings (diamonds), and double crossovers.
 Just think of what it would take to wire a double crossover.
-You will be impressed at how simple frog juicers make the task!
+You will be impressed at how simple Frog Juicers make the task!

 Single turnout Frog Juicer